octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.0.58 - 2023-12-20 =
+* Cater for multiselect custom fields in import field mapping
+* Ensure images imported from XML and CSV always have an extension
+* Added ability to automatically match agent/agency based on name in import field mapping

 = 2.0.57 - 2023-12-08 =
 * Added support for exporting to Thribee/LIFULL Connect (Trovit/Mitula/Nestoria/Nuroa)